ShalokShalom/Tracy/README.md

   `should.equal`, one per pattern. `gleam test` is the acceptance criterion for each phase.
 Green tests mean the phase is complete.

-The Go-side analysis code (SSA, points-to, code generator) lives in a separate `cmd/` directory.
+   `cmd/` The Go-side analysis code, for SSA, points-to, code generator, etc lives there.

 ## Phases